bryanng412/ChillSound/README.md

 * Log in to like and upload songs.
 View these songs in your profile page
 * Audio player supports rewind, next song, pause, play, mute, and a movable stream bar
 * Songs are sorted by number of plays.
 Watch your song bubble up to the top as you keep playing it
+* Visulize your music through a classic bar spectrum.
+Made with Three.js and the Web Audio API.

 ## Languages, Libraries, Frameworks, Etc